MD-Anderson-Bioinformatics/SAMMI/docs/source/contact.rst

 Contact Us
 ===============

-.. role:: blue

-If you have questions, suggestion, comments, concerns or bug reports please do not hesitate to contact Andre Schultz at :blue:`aschultz [at] mdanderson.org`.
+If you have questions, suggestion, comments, concerns or bug reports please do not hesitate to contact Andre Schultz at aschultz [at] mdanderson.org, or submit an issue report to our `GitHub <https://github.com/MD-Anderson-Bioinformatics/SAMMI>`_ repository.